2025 Conference Program

 • Critical questions to ask early in the process

-• Collaboration between electrical, mechanical, design and manufacturing early in the process to come up with cost-effective and creative solutions.
+• The importance of collaboration among electrical, mechanical, design and manufacturing early in the process to come up with cost-effective and creative solutions.

 Target audience: Beginner, Intermediate